Submissions

 • Both in the main text and in the footnotes, do not use parentheses around dates and pages.
 Use everywhere “author 2017: ##–##”, even when the author is the subject of a clause or in genitive constructions, “author 2017: ##–## argues that...”, “as stressed by Champollion 1836: 72–73, determinatives are (...)” (not “as stressed by Champollion (1836: 72–73), determinatives are (...)”).

-• In the case of three or more authors, use “et al.”
+• In the case of more than three authors, use “et al.”

 Final references